NOTE: New letters start at bottom. Be sure and scroll down or up a little when you get to the bottom to make sure you haven’t missed a letter.

-NOTE: Several have written in the past and said they were afraid.
-Most of this fear has now turned out to be unfounded or inflated.
+NOTE: Some wrote in the past and said they were afraid.
+Most of this fear has been blown out of proportion.
+Visit The HighWire for excellent shows (and interviews with experts) on the pandemic and the economy.
 God does not want our life to be ruled by fear.
-Ask Him to give you peace and discernment and He will.
-As we trust in God, He will always see us through.
+Ask Him to give you peace and He will.
+As we trust in God, He will always help us and see us through.

 “Casting all your care upon him; for he careth for you.”
 (I Peter 5:7)